dogty/nx-libmodbus/README.md

 The documentation can be found here: https://libmodbus.org/

-#Example
+# Example
-Here is a small example
+Here is a small example that allows you to read the registers 0 to 10
 ```
 #include <stdio.h>
 #include <stdlib.h>